-If your child is 12 or older, they should get the COVID-19 shot.
+If your child is 6 months or older, they should get the COVID-19 vaccine.
 Studies continue to show people with asthma are not at increased risk of COVID-19 infection or severity.
-But if your child is returning to in-person learning this school year, they should get the Pfizer-BioNTech COVID-19 shots.
-If they are 18 or older, they can also get the Moderna or Johnson & Johnson shots.
+But if your child is returning to in-person learning this school year, they should get the Pfizer or Moderna COVID-19 shots.
+If they are 18 or older, they can also get the Novavax or Johnson & Johnson (in certain situations) vaccines.

 If you plan to have your child get a COVID-19 shot, make plans to get it now so they will be fully vaccinated before school starts.
-The Pfizer-BioNTech COVID-19 shots are given in two shots, 21 days apart.
-The Moderna shots are given in two shots, 28 days apart.
-Your child is not considered fully vaccinated until two weeks have passed after their second shot.
+Your child is not considered fully vaccinated until two weeks have passed after the final dose in their primary series of shots.
 Find a local vaccination site and schedule your child’s free shot at vaccines.gov.

 Here are some reasons why children need these vaccines for the new school year:

 1. Your child has a better chance of avoiding the September Asthma Epidemic.